-The main draw for HMOs is that they produce considerably higher yields compared to other types of buy to let property.
-Our most recent Buy to Let Index for Q4 2019 (yet to be published) shows that the average yield for HMO property is 9.13%, 3.5% higher than vanilla buy to let property (5.69%) and 2% higher than semi-commercial property (6.69%).
+The main draw for HMOs is that they produce considerably higher yields than other types of buy to let property.
+Our most recent figures (from Q4 2020) show that the average yield for HMO property is 9.13%, 3.5% higher than vanilla buy to let property (5.69%) and 2% higher than semi-commercial property (6.69%).

 If you’re looking to increase your buy to let portfolio further, this increase in rental income can be very beneficial, potentially allowing you to purchase further property much sooner than with a vanilla property.
 Even if you’re not looking to expand, I’m sure the extra income will be most welcome!
 A higher yield also helps mitigate the inevitable cost of maintenance work, which comes with any buy to let property.

 Location is vital when it comes to HMO buy to let success.
-We know that with low affordable housing stock, demand for rented accommodation is still very high, in particular, large towns and cities.
+With low affordable housing stock, we know that demand for rented accommodation is still very high, particularly in large towns and cities.
 As many working professionals can’t afford to rent or buy a whole property on their own, they will opt for shared house arrangements as room rent is usually lower than for an entire property.

 If the property you’re purchasing does require an HMO licence, these can sometimes take a while to come through.
 When you’re applying for your HMO mortgage, most lenders will only need to see proof that you’ve applied for the licence.
 However, if you are remortgaging your HMO, the lender will want to see a copy of the licence.

-HMO mortgages are becoming increasingly accessible, with more lenders adding products to the market on a regular basis.
+HMO mortgages are becoming increasingly accessible, with more lenders adding products to the market regularly.
 While HMO rates are generally higher than for vanilla buy to lets, increased market competition has seen rates decrease, making them more affordable for landlords.
-This competition has also seen a number of the more specialist lenders introduce other incentives, such as no product fees, cashback and free valuations.
+This competition has also seen many more specialist lenders introduce other incentives, such as no product fees, cashback and free valuations.

 HMO Mortgage Criteria

 As I said at the start, HMOs have long only been an option for the more experienced buy to let landlord, but things are changing.
 While the majority of lenders do still require anything from one to three years buy to let landlord experience, we have access to some that only require six months or even no previous buy to let experience at all!

-In November 2019, we saw two of the largest HMO lenders open up their criteria to Scotland, where previously lender options were minimal, meaning that rates were much higher than those available for properties in England.
+In November 2019, we saw two of the largest HMO lenders open up their criteria to Scotland.
+Previously, lender options here were minimal, meaning that rates were much higher than those available for properties in England.